THE TOWNSHIP OF MAHWAH

 ARTICLE I - RECOGNITION AND DEFINITIONS

-A. The Township hereby recognizes the United Public Service Employees Union as the exclusive representative for the purpose of collective negotiations (the bargaining unit), on behalf of Employees of the bargaining union as set forth in the Certification of Representative issued by the State of New Jersey, P.E.R.C., July 8, 1991, Docket No.: RO-91-181.
+A. The Township hereby recognizes the United Public Service Employees Union (Blue Collar Union) as the exclusive representative for the purpose of collective negotiations (the bargaining unit), on behalf of Employees of the bargaining union.

 ARTICLE II - TERM